-Immunizations protect us from serious diseases and also prevent the spread of those diseases to others.
+Immunizations protect us from serious diseases and prevent their spread to others.
 Vaccination is one of the most convenient and safest preventive care measures available.

 Vaccines being offered: